heri/studiozenkai/content/post/good-software-is-reliable-and-predictible.md

 The C# application I mentioned didn't use AI, Blockchain, or Serverless Edge Functions.
 It parsed Excel files and poked them into a legacy database.

 During the development, we stumbled into naming issues, where account names had typos.
+For example, a supplier's name would be parsed as "Supplier ABC." while it was registered as "Supplier A.B.C." in Sage 50.

 Many developers would push for AI here, or introduce a service that fixes the typos.

 We did not do that, because one, results would not be predictible.
 Two, it introduces a liability that very few can maintain.
 But the most important reason is that it did not resolve a problem that end-users deemed critical.

+The focus instead was turned into solving critical pain points.

 All in all, our boring code automated the workload of 4.5 full-time accountants.